Integrating WebRTC Phone into Web Pages Using CommPeak

 };

-// function hangs up active call
+// Function that hangs up active call

 let hangup = function () {